 You may exercise caution and still consume vodka to understand its benefits.
 However, moderation is key.
-How much of vodka is safe to drink?
+How much vodka is safe to drink?

 How Much Vodka Is Safe To Drink

-As per recommendations by CDC (Centers for Disease Control and Prevention), the safe limit of alcohol intake is 1 glass or less per day for women and 2 glasses or less per day for men.
+As per recommendations by the CDC (Centers for Disease Control and Prevention), the safe limit of alcohol intake is 1 glass or less per day for women and 2 glasses or less per day for men.
 However, you should always try to minimize alcohol consumption as it can exert negative effects on your health.
 We have discussed the risks associated with vodka intake.

 Risks Associated With Vodka Consumption

 Anecdotal evidence suggests that regular consumption of vodka may increase levels of triglycerides and cholesterol.
 This effect can be more pronounced in those consuming excess vodka regularly.
 Studies have shown that excessive alcohol consumption, such as vodka, especially coupled with a high-fat diet, can increase triglycerides.

 Regular alcohol consumption may have harmful effects on the liver.
 Studies show that a daily intake of 30 to 50 grams of alcohol over a period of five years can cause liver disease.
 Additionally, it may also cause the deposition of fat in the liver and lead to liver cirrhosisi XA chronic liver condition characterized by permanent damage of the liver tissues and caused due to hepatitis or alcohol abuse. .